 “Can you see this table, when I left home in the morning, there was two fingers level of dust…”

 Vesel and Bahtije Kastrati have lived just across the street from the power plant for half a century.
 It is a cloudy and rainy day, and we have been invited to join them in the living room and are offered a cup of hot black tea.
 This is normal hospitality for visitors, although we are complete strangers.
 The heat of the liquid quickly spreads through the body and satisfies us for several minutes with a comfortable warm feeling.
 Unfortunately, not for long, and soon no-one can keep their feet on the cold floor anymore.
-It’s freezing in the family’s premises.
+We are inside the living room of another building, which was built for the children of the Kastratis.

 Despite their proximity to the energy producer and an unforgettable view from their windows, the couple have to warm themselves by burning wood and coal.
 All the power plant’s central heating goes to Pristina.
 They pay approximately 50 euro for their electricity and about 500 euro for six months’ supply of coal and wood.
 During the summer they use gas for cooking.